surajsingh0224/Data-Science-Minor-And-Major-Projects/5. COUNTRIES/README.md

 - `countries.ipynb` — Jupyter notebook containing the analysis and visualizations.

 ## Overview
 This repo demonstrates loading, cleaning, and exploring a countries dataset using Python and pandas.
-The notebook walks through data inspection, basic transformations, summary statistics, and charts.
+The notebook walks through data inspection, basic transformations, summary statistics.

 ## Requirements
 - Python 3.8 or newer
 - pandas
 - numpy
-- matplotlib
-- seaborn
-- jupyter

 You can install the main packages with: